 Our favorite meal at Barbette is brunch.
 The food is top-notch, and it is less crowded.
-You can slowly enjoy a latte and an omelette and take in the art all around you.
+You can slowly enjoy a latte and an omelet and take in the art all around you.

 Did we mention that the bartenders are friendly and make some of the best drinks in town?
 Well, we did now.
 The wine menu at Barbette never disappoints and there is always an option that is perfect for whatever dish you choose to enjoy.

 Football and Nachos on Lake Street: Peppers and Fries